 2025.08.04 | Christian A. Eberhart and Wolfgang Kraus, eds.
 Covenant—Concepts of Berit, Diatheke, and Testamentum.
-Wissenschaftliche Untersuchungen zum Neuen Testament 506.
+WUNT 506.
 Tübingen: Mohr Siebeck, 2023.
 Review by Levi Baker, William Tennent School of Theology.
-Arising from a 2019 interdisciplinary conference at the Lanier Theological Library, this volume of twenty-eight essays explores various aspects of covenant across the […]
+Arising from a 2019 interdisciplinary conference at the Lanier Theological Library, this volume of twenty-eight essays explores various aspects of covenant across the social world and literature […]

 2025.01.03 | Todd D. Still and David E. Wilhite.
 The Apologists and Paul.
 Pauline and Patristic Scholars in Debate.
 London: T&T Clark, 2024.
 Pp. xiv + 346.
 ISBN: 9780567715456.
-Review by Jonathon Lookadoo, Presbyterian University and Theological Seminary, Seoul, Republic of Korea Many thanks to T&T Clark for providing a review copy.
-The Apologists and […]
+Review by Jonathon Lookadoo, Presbyterian University and Theological Seminary, Seoul, Republic of Korea The Apologists and Paul provides a wide-ranging analysis of how Paul’s letters were […]

 2025.01.02 | Thea Gomelauri (with a contribution by Joseph Ginsberg).
 The Lailashi Codex: The Crown of Georgian Jewry (Oxford, UK: Taylor Institution Library, 2023).
 Review by Teófilo Correa, Adventist International Institute of Advance Studies (AIIAS) The Lailashi Codex is an ancient Hebrew manuscript, considered the earliest nearly complete surviving medieval version of the Pentateuch (Ori […]